lupyuen/lupyuen.github.io/src/quickjs.md

 ![QuickJS Heap Usage](https://lupyuen.github.io/images/quickjs-heap.jpg)

-_Any diff between QEMU and Ox64 QuickJS?_
+_QEMU and Ox64 QuickJS: Any diff?_

 QuickJS for NuttX QEMU is more Memory-Efficient because it uses [__Static Linking__](https://github.com/apache/nuttx/pull/11524).

 (Instead of ELF Loader fixing the [__Relocatable Symbols__](https://lupyuen.github.io/articles/app#inside-a-nuttx-app) at runtime)

-Right now Ox64 QuickJS is __multi-deca-mega-chonky__: 23 MB!
-We might downsize to 5 MB when we switch to Static Linking.
+Right now Ox64 QuickJS is slower and __multi-deca-mega-chonky__: 23 MB!
+We might downsize to 5 MB (like QEMU) when we switch to Static Linking.

 ![QuickJS JavaScript Engine to Apache NuttX RTOS](https://lupyuen.github.io/images/quickjs-title.png)